Does Ivermectin Reduce the Prostate PSA Value?

 Scientists are investigating ways to improve the PSA test to give doctors the ability to better distinguish cancerous from benign conditions and slow-growing cancers from fast-growing, potentially lethal cancers.
 And other potential biomarkers of prostate cancer are being investigated.
 None of these tests has been proven to decrease the risk of death from prostate cancer.

-The current PSA test does not provide sufficient value to patients to continue using it.
+The current PSA test does not provide sufficient value to patients to warrant its continued use.
 Will an improved test be developed in the future?
-Certainly, but the current test was introduced without any evaluation of its cost-benefit for cancer screening.
+Indeed, but the current test was introduced without any evaluation of its cost-benefit for cancer screening.

 Conclusion

-Overall, the cost and effort that is put into PSA testing would be far better applied to doing the necessary things to improve health.
+Overall, the cost and effort invested in PSA testing would be far better applied to implementing the necessary measures to improve health.
 Remember that the majority of the population has deficiencies in things that are known to be core to the immune system.
 And the immune system is the ultimate defense against cancer.
-There are things that I cover in the article List of Recommended Items to Help Prevent and Fight Cancer.
-Doing these things, which improve the immune system, is a far better investment than not only getting tested for one’s PSA value but for other types of cancer screening as well.
+See the article List of Recommended Items to Help Prevent and Fight Cancer.
+Doing these things, which improve the immune system, is a far better investment than not only getting tested for one’s PSA value but also for other types of cancer screening.